Tracial states on groupoid $C^*$-algebras and essential freeness: Extension of

-\begin{rem} Note that we do not need second countability of $\G$ in the hypothesis of Lemma \ref{lem:measurable fields for tau fix}.
-The reason is that we can simply find the associated measurable field of states $\{\tau_x^\triv\}_{x\in \Gz}$ and then directly verify (\ref{EQ:trace dec tau fix}) without using Renault’s disintegration theorem.
+\begin{rem} It is worth noticing that we do not need second-countability of $\G$ in the hypothesis of Lemma \ref{lem:measurable fields for tau fix}.
+The reason is that we can simply find the associated measurable field of tracial states $\{\tau_x^\triv\}_{x\in \Gz}$ and then directly verify (\ref{EQ:trace dec tau fix}) without using Renault’s disintegration theorem.
 However, Renault’s disintegration theorem was used in the proof of Proposition \ref{prop:Nes13 prop 1.1}. \end{rem}